-- Do check your spelling and grammar!
+- Check your spelling and grammar!
 Posters with errors cannot be used.

-- Do use any media you choose to create your poster—pen & ink, original photos, paint, collage, computer graphics, etc.
+- Use any media you choose to create your poster—pen & ink, original photos, paint, collage, computer graphics, etc.

 - Entries must be no smaller than 8.5 x 11” and no larger than 11 x 17.”